407-610-2417

 Additionally, you can try some of the proven ways to get more backlinks to your site, for example:

-• Publish more surveys, case studies, or industry benchmarks, as this type of content often gets cited in blogs and articles and drives more referral traffic.
+• Share unique data that others can use: Publish more surveys, case studies, or industry benchmarks, as this type of content often gets cited in blogs and articles and drives more referral traffic.
+We also noticed that proprietary data often gets referenced in AI models.

-• Collaborate with other SaaS companies or blogs to write a guest post for them.
-You can also use platforms like Connectively (formerly HARO — Help a Reporter Out) to connect with journalists who may feature your product.
-However, by the end of 2024, this service will officially be discontinued.
+• Write for trusted sites in your niche: Collaborate with other SaaS companies or blogs to write a guest post for them.
+You can also use platforms like HARO (Help a Reporter Out) to connect with journalists who may feature your product.

 Pro Tip:

-Try to focus on less competitive keywords if your link profile is too far from average.
+Try to focus on less competitive keywords if your link profile is far from average.

 Advanced SaaS SEO Tactics

-In this section, we’ll look at more advanced tactics that are very common in B2B SEO services:
+In this section, we’ll look at more advanced tactics that are often a part of B2B SEO services:

 Conversion Rate Optimization (CRO)